 Top Tips for Turning a Childs Bedroom into a Space for a Teen

 When it comes to a teenager’s bedroom, it’s difficult to know exactly how to decorate.
 As my eldest approaches this age I am wondering what we can do.
 There are so many different stages to teenagerhood, from the initial change from child to teen, to the experimental phase and figuring out your own style and interests.
 Throughout this period of time, you want your child to have a space they can use to relax and wind down, feeling at home and comfortable.
 It’s important to give your teenager a space for them to be themselves too, and these useful tips will help you to create the perfect space for them to call their own.
+Here is another post with ideas for smaller children.

 Out with the Old